calekochenour/awherepy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-aWhere API Python could always use more documentation, whether as part of the
+aWherePy could always use more documentation, whether as part of the
-official aWhere API Python docs, in docstrings, or even on the web in blog posts,
+official aWherePy docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback